 Deployment - How easily can data science work products be placed into production to meet timely business objectives?

-In this blog series, I'll discuss each of these dimensions and levels by which business leaders and data science practitioners can assess where their enterprise is, identify where they would like to be, and consider how important each dimension is for the business and overall corporate strategy.
-Such introspection facilitates identifying architectures, tools, and practices that can help achieve identified data science goals.
+In this blog series, I'll discuss each of these dimensions and levels by which business leaders and data science players can assess where their enterprise is, identify where they would like to be, and consider how important each dimension is for the business and overall corporate strategy.
+Such introspection is a step toward identifying architectures, tools, and practices that can help achieve identified data science goals.